 While most of us are exceptional at dissecting positional statements and recommending communications strategies, it's an interesting conundrum when we need to look inward and market ourselves.

+One obvious way to do so is by networking.
 Two weeks ago, we touched on the need to build tactical relationships with companies and hiring managers.
 What's often lost, however, is the crucial aspect of casting a wider net.

 - Let everyone in your professional and personal network know that you're looking for work.
 You never know who may hear of an opening.